wp-plugins/wordpress-tooltips/readme.txt

 5. Tooltips Edit/Delete/Update Panel In Back End

 == Changelog ==
+= Version 3.4.3 =
+Added the shorcode [tooltipslist] to show all tooltips in a list, any suggestion or feature request is welcome. :)

 = Version 3.4.1 =
 Add new setting option in setting option page. you can select Enable/Disable Tooltips for post tags in your setting option.